 With the ignition key in the “On” position, the pump will make a “hum” or “buzz” noise.
 It will be most noticeable at the rear of the car where the gas tank lives.

 If you do hear a humming noise, your fuel pump is turning on, so it is likely working OK.

 If you don’t hear any noise, cycle the key again, as the pump will turn off after it reaches the desired pressure.

 You can try tapping on the bottom of the gas tank, this often gets the pump going again, but the pump will need to be replaced.

 Check also the fuel pump fuse.
 You’ll find the location listed in your driver’s manual listed in the index under fuses.
 You may find this post useful “How to check fuel pump fuse?”

 A blown fuse suggests a possible fuel pump problem.
 You may find this post helpful ” Where is my fuel pump located?”.

 The coil is an important component.
 It produces the high voltage needed to fire the spark plugs.

-If however, you have a single or twin coil pack, (depends on the type of engine you have & the number of cylinders, etc.) then a failed coil will cause a no-start.
+If, however, you have a single or twin coil pack (depending on the type of engine you have & the number of cylinders, etc.), then a failed coil will cause a no-start.

 Checking for a failed coil will require a spark testing tool or the use of a code reader.
 Check out this inexpensive, simple-to-use code reader on the Mechanics tools page.
 Check also your driver’s manual for the ignition system fuse location and check the fuse.